Silver mining

-Silver mining is the extraction of silver from minerals, starting with mining.
-Because silver is often found in intimate combination with other metals, its extraction requires elaborate technologies.
-In 2008, ca.25,900 metric tons were consumed worldwide, most of which came from mining.
+Silver mining is the extraction of silver by mining.
+Silver is a precious metal and holds high economic value.
+Because silver is often found in intimate combination with other metals, its extraction requires the use of complex technologies.
+In 2008, approximately 25,900 metric tons of silver were consumed worldwide, most of which came from mining.
+Silver mining has a variety of effects on the environment, humans, and animals.